| | Excerpt© Hours went by as Serenity sat alone in the cabin. Morgan had

 "She roams below deck."

 Cupping the mug in both hands, she took a sip of her milk, then set it aside.
-"Well, I'm certainly glad Cookie insisted.
-I love fresh milk."
-She wiped the traces of milk from her lips and picked up her silverware.

-Morgan took his own seat across from her while she started on her food.
-He watched her saw at her meat until she had a bite-sized piece.
-No small feat that, and he had to admire her determination.
+watched her saw at her meat until she had a bite-sized piece.
+No small feat that, and he

-But it was Serenity that caught most of his attention.
-Her wrist had a delicate curve to it as she gently picked up the meat and opened her mouth for it.
-White, perfect teeth flashed an instant before her lips came together to cover the fork, and she slid it slowly out.
+delicate curve to it as she gently picked up the meat and opened her mouth for it.
+White,

-The very tip of her tongue peeped out for just an instant as she licked a tiny piece of cold gravy from her upper lip.
+The very tip of her tongue peeped out for just an instant as she licked a

-Never before had Morgan noticed just how arousing the process of eating could be.
-But with every graceful move of her body, and with every flash of teeth on her lip, he felt as though he were being tortured.
+be.
+But with every graceful move of her body, and with every flash of teeth on her lip, he

 "I'm sorry it's not more palatable," he said, his voice strained.